 Arlyn Scales is the proud supplier of industrial weighing scales capable of high capacity Setpoint Functionality while providing extremely accurate results.
 If you are in the market for industrial weighing scales with digital setpoint technology, then visit Arlyn Scale’s website today.

 Whatever your needs, from the most sensitive laboratory balance, to high capacity pallet scales, our highly trained sales staff will expertly match them with the appropriate Arlyn Scales product.
-If you don’t see the exact item you’re looking for, or you have questions, call us toll free, 800-645-4301 or contact us via web.
+If you don’t see the exact item you’re looking for, or you have questions, contact us via web.